Replacing Damaged Encaustic Floor Tiles

 installation method for substrate and performance

-as described below and complying with TCA "Handbook
+as described below and complying with TCNA "Handbook

 B. Install New Tiles: